marano/blog/_posts/2014-12-05-ruby-gc-tuning-parameters.markdown

 Above is just the basics for you to understand the GC tuning parameters topic below.
 The entire garbage collection process implemented in Ruby 2.1 (RGenGC) is much more complex in order to solve all existent problems.
 For a detailed view of how it works take a look on this post references.

-When Ruby 2.2 goes out we can expect another major update in the garbage collector, where it will probably introduce a three-generation GC.
+When Ruby 2.2 goes out we can expect another major update into the garbage collector, where it will probably introduce a three-generation GC.

 ## GC Tuning Parameters